GoosvandenBekerom/tweaner/README.md

 I wanted to start using my twitter more professionally, as in following people in the industry, maybe occasionally tweeting some tech related stuff etc.

-I extensively used my twitter during puberty, and I had like 25k tweets that are funny to read back, but are in no way, shape or form what I want as the history of my "professional" twitter account, right.
+I extensively used my twitter during high school/college (i.e. puberty), and I had like 25k tweets that are funny to read back, but are in no way, shape or form what I want as the history of my "professional" twitter account.

 Ofcourse there is no fun in manually cleaning up 25k tweets, and since I'm in the process of learning Go at the time of writing this I figured, let's automate this.

+And while I'm at it, why not open source it 🤷‍♂️.